 We all love racing.
 It gets your blood flowing and pulse going like a hummingbird.
 The feeling of pushing the limits is something we crave, but with that comes something we all dread…crashing.
 The fact is, we all crash.
 Yep, pros, amateurs, club rats and new racers all crash.
 But what most of us hate even more is having to walk off the driver’s stand, retrieve that stranded car and get it back on the track and going again.
 Let’s face it; it wouldn’t be the most efficient way to do things during a race.
 Imagine ten drivers setting their radios down, running off the driver’s stand, flipping their cars back over and then returning to their spots.
 That just wouldn’t work, and who is responsible for this big chore?
 That’s an easy one.
-Once you’ve finished your heat, you are next to take over the duties for the upcoming race heat.
+Once you’ve finished your heat, you are next to take over the duties for turn marshal in the upcoming race heat.
 Don’t go back to the pits, start a conversation there or wander off to order your cheeseburger (extra cheese please, hold the mayo).

-Next, you’ll need to know the ins and outs of this thankless job.
+Now, you’ll need to know the ins and outs of this thankless job.
 Keep in mind, at times you could be yelled at, criticized, laughed at or even mocked, but don’t get discouraged.
 It is often just the heat of the moment and like most of us, we like to be treated just as we would treat others.
 With that said, let’s read on.

 LIST OF DO’S AND DONT’S: